 Metal-Organic Frameworks (MOFs)

-MOFs are crystalline solids consisting of discrete inorganic and organic building units which form a porous network structure.
-By using different metal sources and organic ligands, a vast variety of networks can be formed with pore windows in the size range of 0.5 to 2 nanometers.
-The catalysis group at UiO has pioneers a family of unique thermally-stable Zr-based MOFs (UiO-66, 67, and 68).
-Our current research is focused on modifying these materials in order to exploit them as efficient catalysis for a range of industrially-relevant reactions such as CO2 reduction and natural gas processing.
+MOFs are crystalline solids consisting of discrete inorganic and organic building units, forming a porous network structure.
+By using different metal sources and organic ligands, a vast variety of networks can be formed with pore windows in the size range of typically 0.5 to 2 nanometers.
+The catalysis group at UiO has pioneered a family of thermally and chemically stable Zr-based MOFs (UiO-66, 67, and 68).
+Our current research is focused on modifying these materials in order to exploit them as efficient catalysis for a range of industrially relevant reactions such as CO2 reduction and natural gas processing.
 The pore size and chemical environments inside MOFs are tailored to improve selectivity for different substrates.
-Different catalytic sites are introduced as nanoparticles or embedded in the framework structure itself via chemically-functionalized linkers.
+Different catalytic sites are introduced as nanoparticles or embedded in the framework structure itself via chemically functionalized linkers.
 The group is focused on understanding the fundamental aspects of these materials, including details of their atomic structures (such as defects), and on improving preparation methods.

 People: Karl Petter Lillerud, Unni Olsbye, Mats Tilset, Mohamed Amedjkouh, Gurpreet Kaur, Knut Tormodssønn Hylland, Sigurd Øien-Ødegaard, Volodymyr Levchenko, Emil Sebastian Gutterød, Mustafa Kømurcu, Eirik Mydske Thoresen, Guiseppe Rotunno, Andrea Lazzarini